obuno/webicapscan/README.md

 Providing the Docker Host directory for your webicapscan container volume will assure that you can destroy the webicapscan container while keeping all the downloaded databases in the occurrence of a new/fresh webicapscan container deployment.

+#### Enabling ICAP native service on your container:

-Note that you "could" expose the ICAP TCP:1344 port if you so want, thus enabling native ICAP services on your container.
+Note that you can expose the ICAP TCP:1344 port if you so want, thus enabling native ICAP services on your container / tested with Squid integration.
 The configuration needed for that would look like this:
 ```
 docker container create \